gl-bigdata-procamp/bigdata-procamp/labs/hadoop-hive/README.md

 ### Tasks

 1. Find top 5 airlines with the greatest average DEPARTURE_DELAY.
-Show Airline code (IATA_CODE), Airline Name and average DEPARTURE_DELAY
+Show Airline code (IATA_CODE), Airline Name and average DEPARTURE_DELAY and save the result in another Hive table

  > Hint: You may want to create tables for the data files